 While electricity demand has decreased in recent years, there is potential for renewed growth in the Thunder Bay sub-region associated with forecast mining and other industrial development throughout the Northwest, due to the area's position as a regional hub.
 Regional planning will provide options to address the potential for demand growth, considering both the limits on the existing supply to the area, and opportunities for coordinating new demand and supply options.

-An Integrated Regional Resource Plan (IRRP) is being developed for the Thunder Bay sub-region.
+Current status: An Integrated Regional Resource Plan (IRRP) has been released for the Thunder Bay sub-region.

 How to get involved

-A Local Advisory Committee (LAC) is being established to provide advice on the development of the electricity plan for this area.
+A Local Advisory Committee (LAC) has been established to provide advice on the development of the electricity plan for this area.
 LAC meetings are open to the public.

 To find out about upcoming meetings and to participate, please visit the active engagement page.

 Subscribe to receive updates on the status of the plan and to learn about opportunities for municipalities, community groups, stakeholders and the general public to provide input.